Climate talks draft agreement expresses 'alarm and concern'

 Separate draft proposals were also released on other issues being debated at the talks, including rules for international carbon markets and the frequency by which countries have to report on their efforts.

-The draft calls on nations that don’t have national goals that would fit with the 1.5 or 2 degree temperature rise limits to come back with stronger targets next year.
-Depending on the language is interpreted, the provision could apply to most countries.
+The draft calls on nations that don’t have national goals that would fit with the 1.5- or 2-degree limits to come back with stronger targets next year.
+Depending on how the language is interpreted, the provision could apply to most countries.
 Analysts at the World Resources Institute counted this element of the draft as a win for vulnerable countries.

 “This is crucial language,’’ WRI International Climate Initiative Director David Waskow said Wednesday.
 “Countries really are expected and are on the hook to do something in that timeframe to adjust.’’